newatoms/beta/_private/customers/newatoms/projects/because-every-team-needs-a-shared-playlist.md

 With new daily additions, the playlist is continually expanding and there is always something new to listen to.

-Thomas de Beus is especially happy playing ILoveMakonnen: I DONT SELL MOLLY NO MORE and Hodgy, Domo Genesis And Tyler, The Creator: Rella for the fun.
-Other favorites are MF Doom: Mr. Clean and Radiohead: Lotus Flower.
+Thomas de Beus is especially happy playing ILoveMakonnen: *I DONT SELL MOLLY NO MORE*; Hodgy; Domo Genesis; and Tyler, The Creator: *Rella for the fun*.
+Other favorites are MF Doom: *Mr. Clean* and Radiohead: *Lotus Flower*.

-Laurence Scherz is listening to Skrillex & Diplo: To Ü ft AlunaGeorge, Chinawoman: Friday night, Fever Ray, FKA Twigs, The Chemical Brothers: Go, ODESZA, and Sevdaliza.
-And perhaps most of all to Planningtorock: Let’s Talk About Gender Baby!
+Laurence Scherz is listening to Skrillex & Diplo: *To Ü ft AlunaGeorge*, Chinawoman: *Friday night*, Fever Ray, FKA Twigs, The Chemical Brothers: *Go*, ODESZA, and Sevdaliza.
+And perhaps most of all to Planningtorock: *Let’s Talk About Gender Baby!*

-I’m currently enjoying Major Lazer & DJ Snake: Lean On (feat.
-MØ), ILoveMakonnen, ODESZA and Soldout.
+I’m currently enjoying Major Lazer & DJ Snake: *Lean On (feat.
+MØ)*, ILoveMakonnen, ODESZA and Soldout.

-And this is where YouTube Red comes in handy, it allows you to use the site without any ads and download playlists to your phone for offline listening.
+And this is where YouTube Red comes in handy.
+It allows you to use the site without any ads and to download playlists to your phone for offline listening.

 (video)